Warning

 This release fixes a number of nagging issues with Unicode strings in Salt

-results, use a UTF-8 locale (such as by setting the LANG
+results, use a UTF-8 locale (such as by setting the LANG environment

 variable to one which supports UTF-8.
-For example en_US.UTF-8
+For example en_US.UTF-8,

 Additionally, a number of Python 3 compatibility fixes have been made, many of them having to do with file I/O and str/bytes mismatches.